abhijitchak103/fem-qr-code/README.md

 This being the very first go at a project idea, I have used margins and padding to get the layout as provided in sample design.
 I am willing to update the code as I learn more about development and better ways to handle specific problems.

+Thanks to a Stackoverflow response as mentioned below, I was able to fix the content background size using `display: inline-block`

 I had problems coming up with the correct value for margin between qr code and main content.
 So tried eye balling the figure and for now kept at what I felt to be more or less close to the original design.

 ### Continued development

 To make this design more robust, I will have to get a better grasp on how to align content in a systematic way.

+### Useful resources

+- [Stackoverflow](https://stackoverflow.com/a/27383014) The solution helped me to fix the layout overflowing issue wiht dynamic screen sizes.

 ## Author